-Recommendation 4: Implement a State level mandate for Counties to systematically reduce racial and ethnic disparities.
+Recommendation 4: Implement a State level mandate\for Counties to systematically reduce racial and ethnic disparities at all points of contact in the juvenile justice system.

-Based on data analysis at the County level, actionable steps must be taken to reduce racial and ethnic disparities in measurable ways.
+Based on data analysis at the County level, actionable steps that must be taken and accountability measures implemented to reduce racial and ethnic disparities in measurable ways at all points of contact in the juvenile justice system.
 Reputable organizations have been successfully addressing racial and ethnic disparities for many years, such as the Haywood Burns Institute, the Annie E. Casey's Juvenile Detention Alternatives Program, and the Center for Juvenile Justice Reform.
-Probation departments should be partnering with these organizations through technical assistance contracts in order to provide evidence of the reduction of racial and ethnic disparities.
+Agencies of government including local law enforcement (police, sheriffs, CHP), justice system (DA, public defenders, judges, etc.), probation, health and human services, and other should be Probation departments should be partnering with such subject matter expertthese organizations